mcmiles1/arrmateys/README.md

-# arrmateys
+# Rmateys
-This R code allows you to use the Twitter streaming API to collect tweets based on user-defined search terms.
+I will post up the code from the RMatey's meetings in this repository!